yohanboniface/sulci/README.rst

 Semantical tagging
 ------------------

-The SemanticalTagger tries to find "collocations" -- i.e., sequence of tokens that have a higher chance of appearing together -- and key entities -- i.e. words the may help to find the significance of the text : proper nouns, for example, or ones with many occurrences in the text, etc.
+The Semantical Tagger tries to find "collocations" -- i.e., sequence of tokens that have a higher chance of appearing together -- and key entities -- i.e. words the may help to find the significance of the text : proper nouns, for example, or ones with many occurrences in the text, etc.